rmhorton/virtual-generalist/system_data/README.md

-This directory contains a variety of data files, examples, and other miscellaneous items that help us understand the Synthea system and the technologies we use in the Virtual Generalist.
+This directory contains a variety of data files that help us understand the Synthea system and the technologies we use in the Virtual Generalist.

 ## ICD10 to SNOMED map